edap/edap.github.com/content/commissions/harp-gl.md

 pictures_credit: "Courtesy of Here Technologies"
 myrole: 'Graphics Programmer'
 year: '2018'
-order: 3
+order: 1
-thumbclass: 'grid l4-12'
+thumbclass: 'grid l6-12'
 cover: "/img/works/harpgl/HarpGL-small.jpg"
-description: 'In 2018 I have worked for almost one year in a small team of circa ten people to develop Harp.gl.
+description: 'In 2018 I have worked one year in a small team of circa ten people to develop Harp.gl.
 It is a 3D map technology that runs in the browser, developed using Three.js and Typescript.
 During my time there, I have worked on the mouse-picking functionality using raycasting, on the rendering of the sky, on how to render the lines that delimit the borders of a country and on preparing the examples that show how to integrate React with the [Here Maps Javascript API](https://developer.here.com/develop/javascript-api).'
 ---